-With Portugal being a Member State of the European Union, mergers having effects in Portugal may be subject to the EC Merger Regulation and to the exclusive jurisdiction of the European Commission where the relevant thresholds are met (see the EU Chapter above).
+With Portugal being a Member State of the European Union, mergers having effects in Portugal may be subject to Council Regulation (EC) 139/2004, of 20 January 2004 (the EC Merger Regulation) and to the exclusive jurisdiction of the European Commission where the relevant thresholds are met (see the EU Chapter above).
 If these thresholds are not met, Portuguese law may apply.